htc-ccis2591/js-caesar-cipher/README.md

 plaintext alphabet:  ABCDEFGHIJKLMNOPQRSTUVWXYZ
 ciphertext alphabet: KLMNOPQRSTUVWXYZABCDEFGHIJ

-And they entered “Writing code is,!;~;;?5555 Cool”, we’d get “Gbsdsxq myno sc Myyv” as output, because we are preserving spaces, but removing any other character not in the alphabet.
+And they entered “Writing code is,!;~;;?5555 Cool”, we’d get “Gbsdsxq myno sc Myyv” as output, because we are preserving spaces, but removing any other characters not found in the alphabet.

 ### HTML Page
 Create an HTML page with a simple form to accept input of a key (numeric 1-25) and a text message (of any length).
 There should be 3 buttons: Encrypt, Decrypt, & Reset.
-Also add some basic *instruction* text to the page so that anyone browsing to this will know what it does.
+Also add some basic *instruction* text to the page so that anyone browsing to this page will know what it is for and how it works.

 Below the form, add a `div` element for the output.
 It will be helpful to add id attributes onto the div, buttons, and input controls to easily identify and access them from JavaScript.

 ### Basic CSS
 Use CSS to make the form display nicely.
 If you want, you can use Bootstrap or another library to help with your display.
 If not, you will need to write some basic CSS yourself.

 ### JS Code
 Remember to write good ES6 JavaScript code using best practices discussed in class and in the readings.
+I will expect you to create and use functions with input parameters and return values to structure your code.
+This problem is *very* complex if you do not break it down into small functions to handle the individual tasks.

 #### Get the input values
 First, we need to set-up our buttons to get the value of the input controls so that we can use them in the encryption/decryption code.
 Set up a click handler for each button that will get each of the form fields and log the value to the console.